Improv is the New Mindfulness

 # Players: 2

 Hint: A simple way to start this game is for Player 1 to say, “Once.”
 Player 2 then says “upon.”
-Player 1 then says “a.”
+Then Player 1 says “a.”
 Player 2 says, “time.”
-This gets the game started and a rhythm established.
+This gets the game started and establishes a rhythm.

-Allowing the words, “period”, question mark”, exclamation point” to be used when a player deems it appropriate helps the story unfold.
+Allowing the words, “period”, “question mark”, and “exclamation point” when a player deems it appropriate helps the story unfold.
 A player who injects these punctuation points still needs to contribute a word if it is their turn.

 Variations: Can be played with 3 to 6 players.
 Allow players to “popcorn” their answers rather than going in sequential order.